 4. Make a galaxy mural

 Take a trip around the solar system with this galaxy mural.
-You’ll need a roll of black paper for this one, or you'll need to paint your butcher paper in black first.
-Use plates or cups to trace circles for planets, then use colored chalk for coloring them in.
+You’ll need a roll of black paper for this butcher paper craft, or you'll need to paint your butcher paper in black first.
+Use plates or cups to trace circles for planets.
+Then use colored chalk to color them in.
 Finish by adding stars with a cotton swab dipped in white paint.
 Deep Space Sparkle has more details for this out-of-this-world activity.

 5. Paint with cars